ImperialCollegeLondon/rse_further_git_course/episodes/l3-03-colaborative-development.md

 - Manage other people's contributions.
 - Create releases at key points of the development.
 keypoints:
-- Working collaboratively require coordination - use Issues to discuss with your colleagues who is doing what.
+- Working collaboratively requires coordination - use Issues to discuss with your colleagues who is doing what.
 - Notifications from GitHub are very useful but also overwhelming when there are many contributions - you will need to manage them.
 ---